HMPNK/HANNO/README.md

-# HANNO: efficient High-throughput ANNOtation of eukaryote genomes
+# HANNO: efficient High-throughput ANNOtation of protein coding genes in eukaryote genomes

 ### You will need MAMBA for installation!